preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 .. image:: forms-settings.png

 + **Title**: Add a Title for the form here, in any or all of the available languages.
-+ **Use Points**: On per default for Surveys, but can be changed.
++ **Use Points**: Selected per default for Surveys, but can be changed.
 + **Use Correct Answer**: If it should be possible to show correct answers, after the user has submitted answers, select this option.
-On per default for Checkups.
+Selected per default for Checkups.
 + **Enable "Check your answers"**: Available when "Use Correct Answer" is selected.
 When this option is selected, users can click "Check your answers" to see the answers.
 + **Enable Save for for later**: If the user should be able to save the progress so far and continue later, select this option.
-If not selected, users have to finsish the Survey/Poll/Checkup in one go.
+If not selected, users have to finish the Survey/Poll/Checkup in one go.
 + **Enable Submission**: If it should be possible for users to submit an answer, and just not read the information, select this option.
-It's always on and can't be unchecked for Surrveys and Polls.
+It's always selected and can't be unchecked for Surrveys and Polls.
 For Checkups it's unchecked per default.
 + **One respons per person**: When Enable Submission is selected, you can schoose if a user should be able to submit answers just once, or several times.
-On per default for Surveys.
+Selected per default for Surveys.
 + **Make responses anonymus**: When Enable Submission is selected, you can schoose to make answers anonymus.
 If you do, it's not possible for administrators on any level to trace user submissions.
-On per default for Polls.
+Selected per default for Polls.
 + **Custom submit label**: When Enable Submission is selected, you can add a label here if needed.
 + **On Submission**: When Enable Submission is selected, you select what will happen on submission: "Show message" meaning the message you can add above, "Show user respone" and/or "Show all responses" - meaning all user responses for this Surevy or Poll, so far.
 + **Open**: Select this option for dates when the form should be available, and then add Start date and End date.